deoren/notes/ansible/includes_vs_imports.md

     - templating applied
     - loops supported
     - conditionals supported
-    - included tasks DO NOT show when using the `-list` options.
+    - included tasks DO NOT show when using the `--list` options.
     - Since Ansible 2.7
       - a new module argument named `public` was added to the `include_role` module that dictates whether or not the role's `defaults` and `vars`